Available Positions and Application Process

-The Leaders Corps are premier student leaders selected to work with the Office of Student Involvement and Leadership to carry out its mission to provoke thought, cultivate confidence, and inspire action in the Rutgers community.
+The Leaders Corps are premier student leaders selected to work with the Student Involvement and Leadership team to carry out its mission to provoke thought, cultivate confidence, and inspire action in the Rutgers community.

 The Office of Student Involvement and Leadership designs and implements diverse leadership opportunities and comprehensive workshops in order to provoke thought and inspire action around the University.
 LEAD Interns have the opportunity to actively participate in a project-based experience while developing skills in event planning and management, web-design, leadership training, workshop facilitation, and professional competencies.

 Student Involvement and Leadership hires interns each year who work to advance the initiatives within our office.
 This immersive, project-based internship will work directly with professional and graduate staff to help develop, execute, facilitate, and assess multiple long-term projects throughout the school year.
 These projects include:

 All interns will be afforded opportunities to work in collaboration and engage in a variety of event planning and group facilitation opportunities.

 Engagement Ambassador Interns are student leaders whose role is to connect students to the multitude of engagement and involvement opportunities that exist here at Rutgers – New Brunswick.
 These students work with students on goal setting, personal growth, and introduce them to ways to use the getINVOLVED platform to maximize their experiences.
 Engagement Ambassadors “Start with your why” by Simon Sinek to assist students throughout their leadership journey.
 Engagement Ambassadors will also be required to table in the various Student Centers to meet with students who are interested in getting involved and finding their leadership potential.
 These students also assist with maintaining the leadership badge system.